HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 On-board audio Realtek ALC221:
 - Not working on Mac OS X Leopard and Tiger!
 Consider using a USB DAC headset/speaker for audio funcionality.
 - Working on Mac OS X Snow Leopard and Lion using [VoodooHDA-FAT](https://github.com/khronokernel/Legacy-Kexts/blob/master/FAT/Zip/VoodooHDA.kext.zip)
-- Working on OS X Mountain Lion and later using `AppleALC` with layout-id 11.
+- Working on OS X Mountain Lion and later using `AppleALC` with layout-id 11 and `SSDT-HPET.aml`.

 </br>

 ### vi.
 Bluetooth

 CSR8510 A10 4.0 USB dongle:
-- Works natively on Mac OS X Tiger until macOS Big Sur.
+- Works natively on Mac OS X Tiger through to macOS Big Sur.
 - `BlueToolFixup.kext` is required on macOS Monterey and later.

 </br>